antofy/Virtual-Reality-Museum/README.md

 The project has a variety of art items in display.
 Some custom, some of free access and use.

-This project is a revamp of our original Hall project [(https://github.com/Cecropia/thehallvr)](https://github.com/Cecropia/thehallvr) which is in its entirety a THREE.js project, we decided to migrate it to A-Frame to test its convenience against a stand-alone THREE.js app for VR and the results are superior.
+its entirety a THREE.js project, we decided to migrate it to A-Frame to test its convenience against a stand-alone THREE.js app for VR and the results are superior.
 The most important part is that there's a default behavior such as controls across VR devices and compatibility that makes it easy to work with it.

 # Navigation